UAA-Robo/VEX-API/cpp/brain.md

 # brain<br>

-Use the brain class to see battery information, SD card information, or write to the Screen.<br><br>
+<b> Use the brain class to see battery information, SD card information, or write to the Screen. </b> <br>

 **class constructors** <br>